 Read the full text transcript from this video below.
 Please note the full transcript is for reference only and may include limited inaccuracies.
 To suggest a transcript correction, contact email@example.com.

 Jim Lewis on cyberwarfare, secure infrastructure collaboration

-Mike Mimoso: Hi, I'm Mike Mimoso and Jim Lewis is with me
+Mike Mimoso: Hi, I'm Mike Mimoso and Jim Lewis is with me today.
+How are

 you Jim?
 Thanks for joining us.